-- the difference between the projected net contribution to financing by NS&I and its outturn - auction proceeds in the period following the Spring Statement that are different from those required to meet relevant financing targets - the implementation of the syndication programme at year-end - 2.16 The difference will be reflected in a change in the DMO's cash balance at the end of the financial year.
+- 2.15 The total amount of financing raised in a financial year will in practice differ from the projected financing requirement.
+This divergence normally occurs towards the end of the financial year and can be explained by a number of different factors.
+These include: - the difference between the projected central government net cash requirement and its outturn - the difference between the projected net contribution to financing by NS&I and its outturn - auction and/or gilt tender proceeds in the period following the Spring Budget that are different from those required to meet relevant financing targets - the implementation of the syndication programme at year-end - 2.16 The difference will be reflected in a change in the DMO's cash balance at the end of the financial year.
 To meet the full funding rule, the government adjusts the projected net financing requirement in the following financial year in order to offset any difference; however, this does not affect the DMO's cash management operations, which are intended to smooth the government's cash flows across the financial year (see Annex D).
 The DMO's flexibility to vary the stock of Treasury bills for cash management purposes is implemented with full adherence to the full funding rule.